It’s 2023. That means it was exactly 50 years ago that Martin Cooper and his team at Motorolla invented the first mobile phone.

 If that was all it was, it would still leave a bunch of other problems unsolved.

-GET MORE FROM YOUR BUSINESS PHONE: Air Phone changes everything in the business phone solutions space and only costs £9.99/month with no contracts, and no cancellation fees.
+GET MORE FROM YOUR BUSINESS PHONE: Air Landline changes everything in the business phone solutions space and only costs £9.99/month with no contracts, and no cancellation fees.
 Get yours here today.

 Put Yourself Into a Client’s Shoes